Samuel Doe: Personal life

 Doe was a Baptist.
 At one time, he was a member of the First Baptist Church in the town of Zwedru in Grand Gedeh County.
 He changed his church membership to the Providence Baptist Church of Monrovia on 1 December 1985.
 Doe was a passionate football fan, and the Samuel Kanyon Doe Sports Complex bears his name.

 Posterity

-In November 2000, at a religious rally representing the Doe family, Doe's son Samuel Kanyon Doe Jr; accompanied by his mother Nancy, President Doe's widow, told a conference that he had feelings of hatred and resentment against "a certain person in particular", thoughts of revenge against his father's murderer for the past 10 years and that he intended to cleanse his sins and feelings of hatred and revenge against his father's executioner.
-Both parties were reconciled at the hand of the Nigerian Reverend Pastor T. B. Joshua.
+In November 2000, at a religious rally representing the Doe family, Doe's son Samuel Kanyon Doe Jr, accompanied by his mother Nancy, Doe's widow, told a conference that he had feelings of hatred and resentment against "a certain person in particular", and thoughts of revenge against his father's murderer for the past ten years and that he intended to cleanse his sins and feelings of hatred and revenge against his father's executioner.
+Both parties were reconciled at the hand of the Nigerian pastor TB Joshua.